Class Styles

 In this time of constant change, we need a stabilizer, a place of refuge to train the mind to be a tool that cuts through the distractions and suffering.

-With meditation, you will be taken on a journey through many skilful ways of working with your mind and emotions, dealing with pain and refocus into positive states of mind.
+With meditation, you will be taken on a journey through many skillful ways of working with your mind and emotions, dealing with pain and refocus into positive states of mind.

 The vision of the class is to equip people with the ability to work with the many situations that can arise in one’s life.
 A spiritual focus is the main flavour of the evening.
 One will come away relaxed, clear and energised.